Skip to Main Content

 Print Version

-Baker Donelson's Water Utilities Team brings together a diverse and cross-disciplinary group of attorneys to effectively serve our investor-owned water and wastewater utility clients.
+Baker Donelson's Water Utilities Team brings together a diverse and cross-disciplinary group of attorneys to effectively serve investor-owned water and wastewater utility clients nationally.

 As a full-service law firm, we offer water utility clients the benefit of working with one team, regardless of jurisdiction or legal issue.
-While eminent domain was the gateway into Baker Donelson's representation of investor-owned water and wastewater utility companies, our expanded team now counsels clients across a variety of matters, including acquisitions, labor and employment, environmental and crisis response, data privacy and cybersecurity, rate cases, regulatory compliance, and government contracts, among others.
+In addition to regulatory and litigation services, our attorneys counsel clients across a variety of matters, including acquisitions, labor and employment, environmental and crisis response, data privacy and cybersecurity, and government contracts.

 • Represented a large, privately owned water utility company in Montana in an eleven day "right-to-take" condemnation trial, and subsequent six day "valuation" trial.
-Obtained judgment of $88.6 million plus attorney's fees – far above the condemnor's proof at trial of a $45 million value.
+Obtained judgment of $88.6 million plus attorney's fees, nearly double the condemnor's proof at trial of a $45 million value.

 • Obtained a $20.3 million verdict on behalf of a privately owned water utility company in a five-day jury trial in Indiana, in which a municipality sought to take the water utility through eminent domain.
 This verdict was over 200 percent of the $9.5 million valuation advocated by the municipality at trial.